drhdev/rclone_backup_to_onedrive/README.md

 ## Description

 `rclone_backup_to_onedrive.py` is a Python script that automates the backup process of specific directories to Microsoft OneDrive using `rclone`.
 It supports multiple backup configurations defined in YAML files, allowing for flexible and scalable backup solutions.
 The script creates compressed tarball backups, manages retention policies, and can be easily integrated with cron jobs for regular automated backups.

+Additionally, the repository includes `log2telegram.py`, a monitoring script that observes the backup log for `FINAL_STATUS` entries and sends real-time notifications to Telegram, ensuring you are promptly informed about the success or failure of your backup operations.

 ---